shadiaduery/US_cities_transportation_C02emissions/README.md

 **LOAD**: We loaded our three tables into Postgres using the query window and writing the code to create and populate the code.
 Before adding the data to the tables in our schema, we used QuickDBD to map our tables and keys.

+**GROUP SUMMARY**:
+We worked together on a group for 90% of this project - we were extremely efficient with our time by having one person share their screen and then we all talked through the problems and the data cleaning.

 ## Tools:
 - QuickDBD